AbhayKejriwal/Entension/README.md

 3. Choose an output folder when prompted
 4. View the script output in the panel below
 5. See notifications when execution completes
-6. Optional: Configure custom scripts via the "Show Configuration" option
+6. Optional: Configure a custom script by clicking the gear icon (⚙️) next to the heading

-### Coder & Documentation Bot
+### Dev Bot
 1. Click "Select File" to choose a text file with stories/requirements
 2. Check/uncheck the desired output types:
    - Code Generation